nikitavoloboev/data/art/art.md

 # Art
 At current time I am mostly a consumer of art rather than creator.
-I am working on changing that though.
+I am working on changing that.

 I like to collect various beautiful art pieces as an imgur album you can view [here](http://imgur.com/a/3m5wf).
 I also like various [psychedelic art](http://imgur.com/a/9yOpt) and specifically I love [art by James R. Eads](http://imgur.com/a/Aao8R).